Greensill History, Family Crest & Coats of Arms

 Early Notables of the Greensill family (pre 1700)

 More information is included under the topic Early Greensill Notables in all our PDF Extended History products and printed products wherever possible.

 | Greensill migration to the United States ||+|

 Some of the first settlers of this family name were:

 Greensill Settlers in United States in the 20th Century

-- Edward Bamford Greensill, aged 42, who emigrated to the United States from Accrington, England, in 1919
+- Edward Bamford Greensill, aged 42, who immigrated to the United States from Accrington, England, in 1919

 - Thomas Joseph Greensill, aged 50, who landed in America from Warwickshire, England, in 1919

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include:

 Greensill Settlers in New Zealand in the 19th Century